 - Up to two awards will be made each academic year.

-- Recipients will receive a fellowship of $20,700, paid monthly over a 9-month academic year period plus payment of Graduate Fees (Resident Tuition, Student Services Fee and Health Services Fee), excluding Campus Based Fees.
+- Recipients will receive a fellowship of $22,005 paid over a 9-month academic year period plus payment of Graduate Fees (Resident Tuition, Student Services Fee and Health Services Fee), excluding Campus Based Fees.

 - Fellows are eligible for up to $500 (to be used within the awarded year) for travel expenses related to conference presentation.